-There are several types of drug treatment programs available, depending on what a person’s individual situation is.
-However, drug treatment can not begin unless a person recognizes there is a problem.
-Sometimes, even the people around the addict doesn’t realize what is going on until it is nearly too late.
+Several types of drug treatment programs are available, depending on a person’s individual situation.
+However, drug treatment can hardly begin unless a person recognizes a problem.
+Sometimes, people around the addicted person don’t fully realize what is going on until it is nearly too late.
 In some cases, a drug intervention can be a good idea to save a person’s life.

-An alcoholic can go without drinking during the daytime and people may not realize there is a problem.
-However, eventually he could start sneaking a shot during the day.
+Some alcoholics can go without drinking during the daytime, and people may not realize there is a problem.
+However, eventually, the person can start sneaking shots during the day.
 It then starts looking like a problem.
-Someone on pain meds could take the dosages closer and closer together until eventually, family and friends realize: problem.
-An addict could be on cocaine or marijuana without others realizing it but again, eventually they will get on board with what is going on.
+Someone on pain meds could take their dosages closer and closer together.
+At that moment, family and friends realize that a problem exists.
+One could be overindulging with cocaine or marijuana without others realizing it.
+But, eventually, they will get on board with what is going on.
 Drug treatment is available for all of these problems and more.

 Each rehab center has different treatment methods.
 Some use a philosophical approach which truly does make sense when you think about it.
-This type of approach is getting a person clean without the use of substitute drug intake.
-The more ethical programs do ensure that there are no underlying conditions that require a medical detox before going this alternate route.
-They believe in this method because when a person is given a substitute (such as methadone), the person can then become addicted to the substitute, thereby de-valuing the detox method after all.
+This type of method gets a person off drugs without using a substitute drug.
+The more ethical facilities ensure no underlying conditions exist that would require a medical detox first.
+Taking this alternate route has proven successful in many cases.
+The philosophy in this procedure is anchored in the fact that a person can become addicted to the substitution drug.
+They then need more detox and rehabilitation.

-Some harder drugs like crystal meth and cocaine could actually have dangerous withdrawal symptoms and a medical team makes sure the detox goes through without unnecessary risks in these instances.
-This is why reputable treatment centers and alternate rehab programs do a thorough physical.
+Some harder drugs like benzos and alcohol, to name a few, could have dangerous withdrawal symptoms.
+And a medical team makes sure the detox goes through without unnecessary risks in these instances.
+That is why reputable treatment centers and alternate rehab programs do a thorough physical.
 A check for dual diagnosis and an in-dept drug history is made for the same reason.
 Once these steps are done, the center can safely implement the proper detox treatment needed for each case.